 "Short Course Eventing" is an adaptation of traditional eventing, beginning with a dressage phase and including a jumping phase involving a continuous run which starts and finishes in the stadium ring, with cross country in-between.

-Entry Fee $85 for full but discounts for second rounds and for dressage tests only.
+Entry Fee for Corner Stone is $85 for full but with discounts for second rounds and for dressage tests only.

 The Volunteers who stood through : RAIN - SNOW - WINDS - HUMIDITY- BLAZING SUN.

 THANK YOU - WITHOUT YOU ALL WE WOULD BE RIDING AT HOME OR NOT AT ALL.

 Thank you for your continued support of this sport and program. ( thanks Steve for the donated Pics too )

 Comments made by one of the families who participated in past events

 " Wonderful supportive shows that are a great place to break into the Eventing World.

 For all riders and parents alike to learn the ropes!

 My girls have had wonderful experiences through the Kingston Short Course Series!"